Battery vs generator for backup power in Perth: an honest comparison

 - High peak power available: a 5kVA generator can power most household loads simultaneously

-- Loud (50–75 dB at 7 metres) — noise for neighbours, unsuitable for overnight use
+- Loud (50–75 dB at 7 metres): noise for neighbours, unsuitable for overnight use

-- Fuel-dependent — stock enough petrol for the expected outage duration
+- Fuel-dependent: stock enough petrol for the expected outage duration

 - Works for any outage duration if you have fuel

-Ongoing costs: Petrol (approximately $2.20–$2.50/L in Perth 2026), oil changes, annual servicing ($100–$200/year for a maintained unit).
+Ongoing costs: Petrol (Perth unleaded swings on a cycle, roughly $1.60/L at the bottom to $2.00/L at the top), oil changes, annual servicing ($100–$200/year for a maintained unit).

 Installation note: Portable generators cannot be directly plugged into your switchboard unless you have a proper transfer switch installed.
 Without a transfer switch, you must manually run extension leads to individual appliances.
 A transfer switch costs $800–$1,500 installed and allows safe direct switchboard connection.

-Ongoing costs: Minimal — no fuel, no servicing required beyond the battery's own management system.
+Ongoing costs: Minimal.
+No fuel, no servicing required beyond the battery's own management system.
 Some manufacturers recommend a periodic system check.

 What 10kWh of battery storage actually runs: